 Your child does not need to have a formal diagnosis for you to be able to access support.
 However, we would expect you to have begun the process of getting a referral to a paediatrician, where the need is developmental in nature e.g. Autistic Spectrum Disorder.

-Our team have designed information sheets of some of the support and services you may like to link with in your caring role; support in Central Bedfordshire and Bedford Borough differs so make sure you look at the relevant information sheet for your area.
+We have also produced some quick guide information sheets about some of the valuable services you can access within your caring role.
+Support in Central Bedfordshire and Bedford Borough differs so make sure you look at the relevant information sheet for your area: